 ("EPC Contracts" and individually an "EPC Contract")

-Parties: Connecticut Resource Recovery Authority (the "Owner") and third parties identified by ENA who are acceptable to ENA and Owner (the "Contractor"); provided however, Contractor and ENA may assign the EPC Contract (or other Definitive Documents, as applicable) (i) to a third party financial or other entity in connection with financing of all or part of the Project (as hereinafter defined), and (ii) if the Contractor is ENA, to an affiliate or subsidiary of Contractor, in each case without the consent of Owner.
-Contractor shall be creditworthy or shall be capable of posting reasonable payment security.
+Parties: Connecticut Resource Recovery Authority (the "Owner"), ENA, and third parties identified by ENA who are acceptable to ENA and Owner (the "Contractor"); provided however, Contractor and ENA may assign the EPC Contract (or other Definitive Documents, as applicable) (i) to a third party financial or other entity in connection with financing of all or part of the Project (as hereinafter defined), and (ii) if the Contractor is ENA, to an affiliate or subsidiary of Contractor, in each case without the consent of Owner.
+Any such assignee shall be creditworthy or shall be capable of posting reasonable payment security.

-Specifications: The definitive specifications for the Project and each Plant (as hereinafter defined) comprising the Project will be developed by Contractor based upon the project configurations approved by Owner pursuant to the Development Agreement (“Project Configurations”).
+Specifications: The definitive specifications for the Project and each Facility (as hereinafter defined) comprising the Project will be developed by Contractor based upon the project configurations approved by Owner pursuant to the Development Agreement (“Project Configurations”).

-Project: The construction pursuant to the EPC Contracts between Owner and Contractor of up to five fuel cell power plants and related facilities with a combined nominal generating capacity of 50 MW to be installed on sites provided by Owner in the State of Connecticut (the "Plants" and individually, a "Plant").
-Each Plant will utilize fuel cell electric generation equipment from a company or companies located in Connecticut, and shall include a fuel cell module the balance of plant and the offsites as set forth in the Project Configurations approved by Owner pursuant to the Development Agreement.
+Project: The construction pursuant to the EPC Contracts between Owner and Contractor of up to five fuel cell power facilities with a combined nominal generating capacity of 50 MW to be installed on sites provided by Owner in the State of Connecticut (the "Facilities" and individually, a "Facility").
+Each Facility will utilize fuel cell electric generation equipment from a company or companies located in Connecticut, and shall include one or more fuel cell power plants as well as the balance of plant and offsites as set forth in the Project Configurations approved by Owner pursuant to the Development Agreement.
 The related fuel and electrical interconnection facilities and wastewater and other treatment facilities shall be as contemplated in the Project Configurations.

-Scope of Work: ENA will arrange for a contractor or contractors to perform all engineering, design, procurement, and construction activities not performed by Owner, and provide all labor, supervision, administration, materials, equipment, consumables, transportation, storage, and similar items, necessary to complete the design, construction, commissioning, testing, startup, operator training, technical assistance during start-up and placement into service of the Plants, in each case in accordance with the requirements of the applicable Specifications, on a lump sum basis (collectively, the "Work" or the "Scope of Work").
+Scope of Work: ENA will arrange for a contractor or contractors to perform all engineering, design, procurement, and construction activities not performed by Owner, and provide all labor, supervision, administration, materials, equipment, consumables, transportation, storage, and similar items, necessary to complete the design, construction, commissioning, testing, startup, operator training, technical assistance during start-up and placement into service of the Facilities on a plant-by plant basis, in each case in accordance with the requirements of the applicable Specifications, on a lump sum basis (collectively, the "Work" or the "Scope of Work").
 The Scope of Work also will include (i) assisting the Owner in arranging for the performance of geotechnical studies, (ii) establishing and implementing a quality control system in the Work, including the provision of manuals for the principal equipment, (iii) providing monthly reports on the Work to the Owner, (iv) assisting the Owner in drafting the operating procedures, as described and limited in the EPC Contract, (v) assisting the Owner in performing risk analyses, environmental and other studies.